oscardelalanza/the-weather-app/README.md

 ## Getting Started

-This project consist of an application to check the weather of any city in the world.
+This project consists of an application to check the weather of any city in the world.
 It makes an `Http` request to the `OpenWeather API` in order to get the current weather conditions of the desired city.
 Also it makes a request to the `Unsplash API` in order to get a random image depending on the weather conditions of the requested city and placed as background.